I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

-- Heat pan with small amount of oil.
+- Heat the pan with a small amount of oil.
 Saute onion and water spinach.
 Season with salt and pepper.
 Set aside.

 - In the same pan, saute onion, mushroom, and longanisa.
 Season with salt and pepper.
 Remove from the heat.

-- Add the longanisa mixture into the bowl of egg whites.
+- Add the longanisa mixture to the bowl of egg whites.
 Mix all the ingredients until well blended.

 - Bring water to a simmer in a pot.